 I never realized that I had this recipe sitting pretty inside my recipe book (if I may call it that, because it doesn’t look like one anymore) from my mom before I moved here.
 So, I decided to go ahead and make it because it’s pretty simple to make and it’s our favorite dish.

-1 Tbsp of Fermented beans (Tau Cheo) – Glossary no. 26
+- 1 Tbsp of Fermented beans (Tau Cheo)

-2. In a different wok/skillet, use about 1 Tbsp of oil and saute garlic, ginger, fermented beans and chilis until fragrant.
-Add in the oyster sauce
+- In a wok/skillet, use about 1 Tbsp of oil and saute garlic, ginger, fermented beans and chilis until fragrant, about 5 minutes Add in the oyster sauce

-3. Add in the pork ribs and continue to saute for another 1 minute.
+- Add in the pork ribs and continue to saute for another 1 minute.
+The pork will not be cooked yet at this point.
 Remove and transfer to a plate that will fit into your steamer.
 Get your steamer ready.
 If you have bamboo steamer, that's great, if you don't, not the end of the world, whatever you have to use as steamer.
-Steam the pork ribs for about 25-30 minutes or until they are cooked
+Steam the pork ribs for about 25-30 minutes or until they are cooked through.
+Serve immediately